Purgatory (TV series)

 Purgatory is an Armenian mystery drama television series.
 The series premiered on Armenia Premium on March 6, 2017.
 The series premiered on Armenia TV on 29 January 2017.
 The TV show is the most googled Armenian television series.
 The series takes place in Arinj.

 Premise

 The main character of TV series is Krist, who is a rich and successful businessman.
 One year, he became tired of celebrating New Year the same way every year.
-He wants something different than previous years.
-At those times, he gets an offer from a travel agency to celebrate New Year in Dadivank, Azerbaijan (formerly Republic of Artsakh).
-And that was exactly what he wanted.
-But neither Krist nor 12 vacationers could not even imagine what awaited them in the Armenian monastery.
-A happy celebration will turn to a severe trial and all of them will be hopelessly trapped, and finding a way out seems almost impossible.
+At that time he gets an offer from a travel agency to celebrate New Year in Dadidzor.
+But neither Krist nor twelve other vacationers can imagine what waits for them in there.
+The happy celebration turns into a severe trial and all twelve people trapped, needing to find a way out.